c-img

 c-img c-img-inner

-Truck Accident Lawyer in Clinton
+Clinton Truck Accident Lawyer

 Every year, there are thousands of truck accidents in North Carolina, with hundreds of people injured and dozens killed on roads like Interstate 40 and 95.
 When those accidents and injuries are caused by a truck driver’s mistakes or negligence on the part of the trucking company, victims may be entitled to compensation for their injuries and pain and suffering.
 However, North Carolina has some specific laws that can impact whether you can file a personal injury suit.